 ACADEMIC FEES FEE TYPE AND AMOUNT DESCRIPTION Audit student 50% of the normal course fee See Registration Information.
 Degree program non-credit work experience and Co- operative Education Subject to change Fees charged to students for non-credit work experience, Co-operative Education, professional development courses and program-specific fees may differ from the fees for full courses.
 For further details see the online fee table.
 International/Non-resident student See fee schedule International Students defined as students who do not have Canadian Citizenship Status or Permanent Resident Status in Canada are required to pay fees based on the International Student Fee Schedule Unclassified Registration Fee \$75, non-refundable Applicable to all students who register as an "unclassified student".
 This amount is not credited toward tuition fees.

-Prior Learning Assessment and Recognition (PLAR) 50% of course fee being assessed Applicable to students requesting assessment and recognition of prior learning.
+Prior Learning Assessment and Recognition (PLAR) 50% of course fee is assessed Applicable to students requesting assessment and recognition of prior learning.
 See Transfer Credit and Evaluation of Prior Learning.

 Re-registration \$150, non-refundable Applicable to students whose registration is cancelled due to non-payment of tuition and/or other fees.
 Reinstatement is subject to course availability.
-Special programs applicable for fall/winter only Aviation: Flight training fees are assigned to the flight training courses over the two-year program.
+Special programs applicable for fall/winter only Aviation : Flight training fees are assigned to the flight training courses over the two-year program.
 Flight training fees are subject to change depending on operating costs for aircraft and related services and are due immediately upon registration.
 Contact the program directly for more information.
 Bachelor of Interior Design has unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.
-As well, the tuition for this program is assessed at an additional \$50 per course.
 Bachelor of Communications, Broadcast Media Studies has unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.
-As well, the tuition for this program is assessed at an additional \$50 per course.
-Bachelor of Science, Chemistry has unique tuition and fee structure due to the cost of delivery.
-This includes a program fee assessed by term based on the student's full-time or part-time status.
+Bachelor of Social Work has unique tuition and fee structure due to the cost of delivery.
+This includes a program fee assessed by term based on the student's full-time or part-time status Technology Enhanced Resource Fees Instructors may utilize Technology Enhanced Resources including but not limited to: web space, online simulations, software-based classroom response systems, and supplementary software assessment(s).
+The maximum cost permitted per three-credit course for Technology Enhanced Resources is \$125.
+The cost limit will be reviewed and adjusted accordingly on an annual basis.
+Students must be made aware of the associated costs and technical requirements for use of this technology prior to the first day of classes for each semester.
+This information must also be provided in the course outline.

 ADMINISTRATIVE FEES FEE TYPE AND AMOUNT DESCRIPTION Convocation \$50 Applicable to students attending convocation (covers cost of regalia and parchment).
 Duplicate document \$10 per copy requested Charged to replace T2202A forms.
-Tax forms from 2003 onwards are available free of charge through MyMRU Enrolment verification \$50 per request Applicable to registered international students who require formal verification of enrolment status.
-Parchment replacement \$50 Charged per parchment replacement request.
-Phone 403.440.3435 or visit the Office of the Registrar (Room A101).
+Tax forms from 2003 onwards are available free of charge through MyMRU Student Permit renewal letter \$25 per request Applicable to registered international students who require formal verification of enrolment status.